 “VTech: From making phones to raising our children.”

 Kidding aside, I can’t give these things enough praise.
+VTech’s seriously knocked it out of the park with these things.
 The life of an average parent is hard enough.
 Don’t complicate it by buying a ton of horrible, cheap, toys.
-Do yourself a favor and pick some up for your little one.
+Do yourself a favor and pick some VTech cars up for your little one.
 Boy, girl, it doesn’t matter: garbage trucks and helicopters are a kickass toy for any kid.